IUCompPath/gandlf_experiments_template_slurm/README.md

 # GaNDLF Experiments Template

-This repo contains a mechanism to run multiple [GaNDLF](https://github.com/CBICA/GaNDLF) experiments on the UPenn CUBIC cluster.
+This repo contains a mechanism to run multiple [GaNDLF](https://github.com/CBICA/GaNDLF) experiments on the SLURM scheduler for IU clusters (Big Red, Carbonite).

 ## Pre-requisites

 - This repo will allow you to submit **multiple** GPU jobs on the cluster, which gives you great power; and you know [what comes with that](https://memegenerator.net/img/instances/10306177/with-great-power-comes-great-responsibility-albus-dumbledore.jpg).
-If Mark's wrath falls upon you, you are on your own.
+If [CIB's](https://uits.iu.edu/about/facilities/cib/index.html) wrath falls upon you, you are on your own.
+- Read up on how to submit batch jobs for GPU in [SLURM](https://kb.iu.edu/d/avjk#batch).
 - Be intimately familiar with the data you are going to use.
 - Be familiar with [GaNDLF's usage](https://cbica.github.io/GaNDLF/usage), and try to do a single epoch training on [the toy dataset](https://cbica.github.io/GaNDLF/usage#examples).
 - You have [installed GaNDLF](https://cbica.github.io/GaNDLF/setup) on your home directory or comp_space.
-- You have run a single epoch of the GaNDLF training loop (training and validation) using your own data _somewhere_ (either CUBIC cluster or own machine - doesn't matter), so that you know how to [customize the configuration](https://cbica.github.io/GaNDLF/usage#customize-the-training).
+- You have run a single epoch of the GaNDLF training loop (training and validation) using your own data _somewhere_ (either via an [interactive node](https://kb.iu.edu/d/avjk#interactive) or own machine - doesn't matter), so that you know how to [customize the configuration](https://cbica.github.io/GaNDLF/usage#customize-the-training).

 ## Configurations